Why do dogs sleep so much?

 Some breeds are known to be more energetic than others and may need more sleep to recover.
 For example, Border Collies or Australian Shepherds need more sleep than Bulldogs or Poodles.
 You can find out more about this in the FAQs at the end of this article.

-Sleeping situation and resting place
+Sleeping situation and berth

 Like us humans, dogs sleep better when the environment is quiet at bedtime - and the sleeping area is also comfortable.
-Your dog's sleeping area should therefore be quiet, comfortable and free from disturbance.
+Your dog's sleeping area should therefore be quiet, comfortable and free from disturbances.
 Your faithful companion should lie ergonomically and be able to rest their head.
-This is exactly why we at SABRO have developed the KUDDE the dog bed with a special focus on your dog's health.
-It is ideal for preventing complaints at an early stage.
-Something that also prompts dog professional Martin Rütter to say: "This is how your dog sleeps naturally and healthily.".
+This is exactly why we at SABRO have developed the KUDDE dog bed - with a special focus on your dog's health.
+In the "KUDDE World" collection, you will find all KUDDE dog bed variants and matching accessories to provide your dog with an all-round healthy and comfortable sleeping environment.
+Something that also prompts dog professional Martin Rütter to say: "This is how your dog sleeps naturally and healthily.

 Advantages of a good night's sleep